pggalaviz/dotfiles/README.md

 ```
 then run:
 ```
-cd ~/.dotfiles && ./setup.sh
+cd ~/.dotfiles && ./install.sh
 ```
+Running `./install.sh` will run different instructions for OSX and Linux.
-Running `./setup.sh` will install (or update if already installed) several utilities and dependencies, via **Homebrew** (will install it if not found) and other methods, including:
+On OSX, several utilities and dependencies will be installed via **Homebrew, Git & Node** (will ask to install them if not found).

-- Node.js
-- Git
+Once Homebrew, Git & Node are detected, these will install by default:
+- *tree* (Helps to visualize directory tree on terminal)
+- **ripgrep** (Incredibly fast fuzzy finder made with Rust Lang)
+- **Python 3** (Programming language)
+- **reattach-to-user-namespace** (Hack to comfortably work with MacOS clipboard)

+Then you'll be prompted to install the following programs/tools:
 - Fish shell
 - Neovim
 - Golang
+- Elixir
 - Tmux
-- Yarn
-- Hyper.js
+- Hyper.js terminal
-- Python3
-- Rbenv
+- Rbenv (Including ruby-build)
-- Ruby-build
-- gocode
-- tree
-- Ripgrep
 - Universal ctags
+- Some Node global packages (vue-cli, tern, etc.)

+These are not required, however they are strongly recomended to have everything
-And then symlink configuration to the respective paths.
-Follow the instructions at the end and you'll be all set.
+up and running easily.
+By accepting when asked by the prompt, they'll be installed and configured, symlinks to the respective paths will also be created.
+Follow the instructions at the end and you'll be mostly set.

+I'm working on Linux support.

-### After installing:
+## After installing:

+### OSX

 `$GOPATH` will be set to `~/go`